 By acting as the victim, they avoid accountability and manipulate others into offering support or defense.

-9. Micromanaging Your Actions
+9. Micromanaging your actions

 A narcissistic neighbor may micromanage your actions to control your behavior, decisions, or lifestyle, even when it’s none of their business.